enrightc/Gothams-Dark-Decisions/README.md

   - Establish Brand Authority: The site owner aims to position the website as a leading authority on Batman-related personality quizzes, attracting fans and enthusiasts seeking entertainment and insights into the iconic characters and themes.

 ## Target Audience
-  - People who enjoy the Batman franchise.
+  - Fans the Batman franchise.
   - People who enjoy reading graphic novels.
-  - People who enjoy taking personality quizzes.
+  - Personality quiz enthusiasts.

 ## User Story